SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 ## Task 0 - Introduction to JavaScript
 ### What is JavaScript?
-- Object-oriented dynamic language.
+- JavaScript is an object-oriented, high-level, untyped, interpreted, dynamic language.
-- World's most misunderstood language.
+- JavaScript started as a way to make web pages more interactive.
+Nowadays, JavaScript runs in more places than just web browsers - it runs on web servers, phones and even robots!

-### Data Types
+### Types
 - Number
 - String
 - Boolean